rack/rack-attack/README.md

 `Fail2Ban.filter` can be used within a blacklist to block all requests from misbehaving clients.
 This pattern is inspired by [fail2ban](http://www.fail2ban.org/wiki/index.php/Main_Page).
 See the [fail2ban documentation](http://www.fail2ban.org/wiki/index.php/MANUAL_0_8#Jail_Options) for more details on how the parameters work.
-All fail2ban filters share the same match counter, using one filter per app is recommended.
+For multiple filters, be sure to put each filter in a separate blacklist and use a unique discriminator for each fail2ban filter.

 ```ruby
 # Block suspicious requests for '/etc/password' or wordpress specific paths.